reacherhq/policies/cancellation/index.md

 We want satisfied customers, not hostages.
 That’s why we make it easy for you to cancel your account directly in all of our apps — no phone calls required, no questions asked.

-Account owners can follow these instructions to cancel in-app:
+Account owners can follow these instructions to cancel:

 - Reacher: send us an email at [amaury@reacher.email](mailto:amaury@reacher.email) stating that you wish to permanently remove your account.